-- i) approve "Section One" of the 2019 Compensation Report, which outlines the compensation policies adopted by Your Company in 2019 and proposed for the following two years (2020-2021), based on the information provided in the report, for the members of the Board of Directors (including executives with special duties), executives with strategic responsibilities, and the members of the Board of Statutory Auditors, as well as the procedures followed for adopting and implementing said policy.
-The resolution is binding; - ii) vote on the "Section Two" of the 2019 Compensation Report, which, by name for the members of the Board of Directors and Control Bodies and, in aggregate form, for executives with strategic responsibilities, indicates the remuneration paid in 2019 for any reason and in any form by the Company and its subsidiaries or associated companies.
+- i) approve "Section One" of the 2020 Compensation Report, which outlines the compensation policies adopted by Your Company in 2020 and proposed for 2021, based on the information provided in the report, for the members of the Board of Directors (including executives with special duties), executives with strategic responsibilities, and the members of the Board of Statutory Auditors, as well as the procedures followed for adopting and implementing said policy.
+The resolution is binding; - ii) vote on the "Section Two" of the 2020 Compensation Report, which, by name for the members of the Board of Directors and Control Bodies and, in aggregate form, for executives with strategic responsibilities, indicates the remuneration paid in 2020 for any reason and in any form by the Company and its subsidiaries or associated companies.
 The resolution is not binding.